r2abreu/ghibli-world/README.md

 ## Instructions

-Search for a Ghibli on the input field and check all the relevant information of the movie.
+Search for a Ghibli Movie on the input field and check all the relevant information about it.